This project is password protected

 👾 The Problem

-The team knew the website wasn’t working but had no clear starting point but was unsure what to fix, how to organize information, or how to move forward.
+• Stakeholders knew the site wasn’t working but lacked clarity on where to start, what to fix, or how to move forward.

 ✅ The Solution